Trends in International Mathematics and Science Study

-The IEA's Trends in International Mathematics and Science Study (TIMSS) is a series of international assessments of the mathematics and science knowledge of students around the world.
+The International Association for the Evaluation of Educational Achievement (IEA)'s Trends in International Mathematics and Science Study (TIMSS) is a series of international assessments of the mathematics and science knowledge of students around the world.
 The participating students come from a diverse set of educational systems (countries or regional jurisdictions of countries) in terms of economic development, geographical location, and population size.
 In each of the participating educational systems, a minimum of 4,000 to 5,000 students is evaluated.
 Contextual data about the conditions in which participating students learn mathematics and science are collected from the students and their teachers, their principals, and their parents via questionnaires.

 TIMSS is one of the studies established by IEA aimed at allowing educational systems worldwide to compare students' educational achievement and learn from the experiences of others in designing effective education policy.
 This assessment was first conducted in 1995, and has been administered every four years thereafter.
-Therefore, some of the participating educational systems have trend data across assessments from 1995 to 2019.
+Therefore, some of the participating educational systems have trend data across assessments from 1995 to 2023.
 TIMSS assesses 4th and 8th grade students, while TIMSS Advanced assesses students in the final year of secondary school in advanced mathematics and physics.

-Definition of Terms
+Definition of terms

 "Eighth grade" in the United States is approximately 13–14 years of age and equivalent to: